viresh-ratnakar/webifi/README.md

 - check cell [number]
 - check all

 Any incorrect cells in scope will get cleared.
-This option is only available in crossword where the solution has been provided.
+This command is only available in crossword where the solution has been provided.

 #### reveal